innovationOUtside/tm129-robotics2020/content/03_Robot_Lab/Section_00_03.md

                             SpeedPercent(30), 3)
 ```

-When you run the programme, you should see the robot drive forwards a short way in a straight line, leaving a staight line trail behind it.
+When you run the program, you should see the robot drive forwards a short way in a straight line, leaving a straight line trail behind it.

 Reset the location of the robot by clicking the simulator *Move* button.
 Also within the simulator, increase the *Wheel noise* value from zero by dragging the slider to the right a little way.

-Run the programme in the simulator again.
+Run the program in the simulator again.

 You should notice this time that the robot does not travel in a straight line.
-Instead, it drifts from side to slide although possible to one side of the line.
+Instead, it drifts from side to slide, although possibly to one side of the line.

-Move the robot back to the start poistion (click the *Move* button) and run the programme in the simulator again.
+Move the robot back to the start poistion (click the *Move* button) and run the program in the simulator again.
 This time, you should see it follows yet another different path.

-Depending on how severe the noise setting is, the robot will travel closer (low noise) the original straight libe, or follow an ever more erratic path (high noise).
+Depending on how severe the noise setting is, the robot will travel closer (low noise) the original straight libe, or follow an ever-more erratic path (high noise).

-Now run the original satellite finding dead reckoning programme again, using the *FLL 2018 - Into Orbit* background, but in the presence of *Wheel noise*.
+Now run the original satellite-finding dead reckoning program again, using the *FLL_2018_Into_Orbit* background, but in the presence of *Wheel noise*.
 Does it:
+<font color='red'>JD: Does it what?.</font>

+<font color='red'>JD: In the following, the FLL_2018_Into_Orbit background *doesn't* get automatically loaded (but perhaps it should?).</font>

 ```python
 %%sim_magic_preloaded